harp-project/EquivcheckEr/README.md

-# Wrangler Refactoring Equivalence Checker (PoC)
+# EquivcheckEr

 - Uses property based testing to check the equivalence of code refactored by Wrangler
-- Compares commits of the same codebase with the original and refactored code (git)
+- Compares folders or commits of the same codebase with the original and refactored code (git)

 ## Dependencies